 Secondly, things like low-resolution images, overuse of stock photography, and generic visuals should be avoided, as they can cause learners to lose interest.

 Thirdly, there are several visual content formats like videos, images, infographics, illustrations, etc. which you can use in your training programs and so, it’s important that your online course platform supports these formats.

 Finally, how visuals are paired with other forms of content is equally important as the quality of visual elements itself.

-In a nutshell, visuals can play a powerful role in online learning for improving learning outcomes, especially if they are used thoughtfully and strategically.
+In a nutshell, visual learning can play a powerful role in improving learning outcomes, especially if it is used thoughtfully and strategically.

 I hope you found this visual learning guide useful and if you have any questions, please let me know in the comments below.